 Over the quarter the Fund returned 1.53% compared with the benchmark return of 1.36%.
-Over the last 12 months, the Fund returned 7.09% compared with the benchmark return of 6.22%.
+Over the last 12 months, the Fund returned 7.08% compared with the benchmark return of 6.22%.

-Capital values started to stall after the economic and political uncertainty that emerged in late 2024.
+Growth in capital values started to stall during the quarter, after the economic, financial and political uncertainty that emerged in late 2024.
 Thoughts of higher-for-longer interest rates among investors kept valuations under pressure.